 - You’re a ward of the state or an orphan.

-To get the College Board waiver, contact your high school counselor.
+As for how to get fees waived for your college applications through College Board, contact your high school counselor.
 You’ll need to show proof of eligibility, such as your family’s tax returns or proof of your enrollment in a government program.

 The schools that use the Common Application try to ensure that fees won’t deter students from applying.
 If you’re in a precarious financial situation, the Common App fee waiver can help.